 Brussel Sprout Hash is a delicious twist on the classic potato breakfast.
-It's made with shredded Brussel sprouts, onions, simple seasonings, and fresh herbs.
-As the Brussel sprouts saute, they caramelize and get crispy just like hash browns.
+It's made with shredded brussel sprouts, onions, simple seasonings, and fresh herbs.
+As the brussel sprouts sauté, they caramelize and become crispy just like hash browns.
 Serve them with or without eggs for a complete breakfast or brunch.

 Brussel sprouts (correct name Brussels sprouts- named after the city where they were first cultivated in Belgium) are typically in season from late August through March.
-You might recognize these teeny cabbage-like vegetables at your Thanksgiving table, but they make a great breakfast too.
+You might recognize these teeny cabbage-like vegetables at your Thanksgiving table, but they make a great breakfast as well.

-This breakfast hash is loaded with simple flavors such as olive oil, dijon mustard, fennel, and fresh thyme.
-When Brussel sprouts are sauteed (or roasted) they will develop a sweet, nutty, caramelized taste.
+This breakfast hash is loaded with simple flavors such as olive oil, Dijon mustard, fennel, and fresh thyme.
+When brussel sprouts are sautéed (or roasted), they develop a sweet, nutty, caramelized taste.
 Oh, and the crispy bits?
 Well, they're the best!

 Just like my sweet potato hash, this Brussel sprout hash is made in one skillet.
 I decided to keep this breakfast hash vegetarian, so I omitted the bacon.
 It makes a great fall side dish, but I like to add some eggs for a complete, one-pan meal.